Skip to main content

 Examples of assistance we may be able to provide include, but are not limited to, flexibility or moratorium in meeting your scheduled repayments, or an extension of your loan term resulting in lower monthly repayments.

-The information that we will need from you will vary dependant on your individual circumstances, but will usually include:
+The information that we'll need from you will vary depending on your circumstances, but usually include:

-• your last two (2) payslips or a letter from your employer verifying your employment and income (if self-employed, your last two BAS statements),
+• your last two pay slips or a letter from your employer verifying your employment and income (if self-employed, your last two tax returns)

 • confirmation from Centrelink of any current benefits paid, and